 In 2012, the index steeply declined to the lowest level recorded for the piston-line survey and well below the average median value (red line, Fig 2).
 In 2016, the index was above the average median value, but declined in 2017 and declined again in 2018 to zero.
-It remained at zero in 2019.
+It remained at zero in 2019 before increasing in 2020.

-Fig. 2.
+Figure 2.
 Trolling index, showing number of schools per 100 km off the Western Australian coast in January.
-Dashed lines are 90 per cent confidence intervals.
-The red line shows the average median value of the piston line survey from 2009-19.
+Dashed lines are 90% confidence intervals.
+The red line shows the average median value of the piston line survey from 2010-20.

-Gene tagging
+2.3 Gene tagging

-A pilot study examining the feasibility of conducting a large-scale SBT gene-tagging program was undertaken in 2016 to determine if this method could be used to provide a fisheries-independent estimate of the absolute abundance of juveniles; this would replace the scientific aerial survey which was discontinued in 2017 (Preece et al. 2018).
+A pilot study examining the feasibility of conducting a large-scale SBT gene-tagging program was undertaken in 2016 to determine if this method could be used to provide a fisheriesindependent estimate of the absolute abundance of juveniles; this would replace the scientific aerial survey which was discontinued in 2017 (Preece et al. 2018).
 The pilot project successfully demonstrated the technical feasibility of using this technique to provide abundance estimates for monitoring and management.
 It was therefore recommended that this program continue, the estimates from which will be used in the testing of the candidate management procedures and stock assessments.

-Revised data from the 2016 pilot program and new data (2017) from the ongoing program were provided to the CCSBT data exchange (GeneTagging_Data_GT2016_update_2019-04-30 and Genetagging2017_Data_2019-04-30).
-Four years of tagging have now been completed (2016-19), with the next abundance estimate (2-year old abundance in 2018) scheduled to be available for the 2020 stock assessment and new management procedure implementation (Preece et al. 2019).
-The estimate of absolute abundance of 2-year olds decreased in 2017.
+New data (2018) from the ongoing program were provided to the CCSBT data exchange (GeneTagging_Data_GT2018_for2020dataexchange).
+Four years of tagging have now been completed (2016-19), with the next abundance estimate (2-year old abundance in 2018) now available for the 2020 stock assessment and new management procedure implementation (Preece et al. 2020).
+The estimate of absolute abundance of 2-year olds decreased slightly in 2018.